dlsc-software-consulting-gmbh/jfxcentral-data/realworld/jpadmodeller/readme.md

 **User experience**

 _JPAD Modeller_ provides a simple and efficient user experience.
 Starting from the setup of the working directories, up to the export of the final aircraft geometry, the software is designed to minimize the user actions necessary to complete a work session.
-In addition, automatic aircraft geometry checks combined with a smart management of the possible runtime errors and exceptions, enhance the user experience by highlighting errors causes and by suggesting possible solutions.
+In addition, the user experience is enhanced by automatic aircraft geometry checks combined with a smart management of the possible runtime errors and exceptions.

 An aircraft in _JPAD Modeller_ is defined by hundreds of parameters, the UI provides several info buttons and prompt messages whenever needed, allowing the user to stay focused on his own project and complete successfully an entire work session.

 The workflow of a typical _JPAD Modeller_ session is the following:
 1. Definition of the initial aircraft model,
-    - aircraft initialization with a knowledge-based pre-design module, or
+    - with a dedicated knowledge-based pre-design module, or
-    - import of a pre-defined aircraft model, or
+    - by importing a pre-defined aircraft model, or
-    - creation of a design from scratch.
+    - by creating of a design from scratch.
 2. Management of the aircraft model and its components (add/remove components, parameters modifications, airfoils and engine deck customizations).
-3. Management of the aircraft CAD model (selecting aircraft components for which CAD generation is required, or advanced CAD features management).
+3. Management of the aircraft CAD model (selecting aircraft components for which CAD generation is required, or enabling advanced CAD features).
 4. Update the aircraft CAD model.
 5. Export the aircraft or its CAD model.